yosemitebandit/vebsite/om2/content/notes/24-jun/index.md

 My subconscious kept unlocking clues, one by one, for example "Coins in a biblical parable" are "talents" no idea where I pulled that one from!
+- Edit: I barely missed a recent Sunday crossword -- had to turn on autocheck to finish it.
+I didn't know the Yale founder "Elihu", and I misspelled an "updo hairstyle" : "pouf".
+I also had the clue "hardly" as "nare"
+(I guess I was thinking of "ne'er" ??) but should have been "nary".
+And the crossing on that one was the name of a hockey player -- the rare sport I don't follow!

 {{ gallery(
   assets=[
     "notes/24-jun/thr-xword.png",
     "notes/24-jun/sat-xword.png",
+    "notes/24-jun/sun-xword.png",
   ])
 }}